xShakedDev/Test/MIGRATION_README.md

 ## Troubleshooting

 If the migration fails:
-1. Check your MongoDB connection string in `test.env`
+1. Check your MongoDB connection string in `.env`
 2. Ensure you have write permissions to the database
 3. Check the console output for specific error messages
 4. Verify no other processes are accessing the database